-It is a type of immunotherapy that works by blocking specific proteins that inhibit the immune system's ability to recognize and attack cancer cells.
+It is a type of immunotherapy that works by blocking specific proteins that inhibit the immune system's ability to recognize and attack abnormal cells.
 These proteins, called immune checkpoints, help regulate the immune system and prevent it from attacking normal, healthy cells.
 By blocking these checkpoints, checkpoint inhibitors can help the immune system recognize and attack cancer cells more effectively.

-Also known as T-cell transfer therapy, this is a type of immunotherapy for cancer that involves the transfer of immune cells called T-cells from the patient's own body to the cancer site.
+Also known as T-cell transfer therapy, this is a type of immunotherapy for cancer that involves the transfer of immune cells called T-cells from the patient's own body to the affected site.
 These T-cells are trained to recognize and attack cancer cells and can be very effective at destroying them.

 Adoptive cell therapy is typically used to treat melanoma.

 This immunotherapy involves the use of man-made proteins that are designed to bind to specific proteins in cancer cells.
-These proteins, called antigens, are found on the surface of cancer cells and help the immune system recognize and attack the cells.
+These proteins, called antigens, are found on the surface of the abnormal cells and help the immune system recognize and attack the cells.
 By binding to these antigens, monoclonal antibodies can help the immune system recognize and attack cancer cells more effectively.

 These are designed to stimulate the immune system to recognize and attack cancer cells.
-They can be used to prevent cancer or to treat cancer that has already developed.
-There are several different types of cancer vaccines, including preventive vaccines and therapeutic vaccines.
+They can be used to prevent or treat cancer that has already developed.
+There are several different types of vaccines, including preventive vaccines and therapeutic vaccines.
 Preventive vaccines are given to people who are at high risk of developing cancer, while therapeutic vaccines are given to people who have already been diagnosed with cancer.